-Congratulations were awarded to this year’s ten scholarship winners, all children or grandchildren of Local 825 members.
+Congratulations were awarded to 2020’s ten scholarship winners, all children or grandchildren of Local 825 members.
 Each will receive $2,500 per year for four years, totaling $10,000 over the course of their education.

 Funds are raised throughout the year through the generosity of our members and friends of the Local and with the help of volunteers from the local, the funds office and training centers.

 The applicants are reviewed and winners are selected by a team of educators from the Rutgers University School for Management and Labor Relations, headed by Carla A. Katz, Esq., and James Cooney, Esq.
 Applications are evaluated based on transcripts, SAT scores, individual essays and letters of recommendation.

 Three of the ten won awards in specific categories.
 Seven were awarded scholarships based on academic criteria.
 Here are this year’s winners.

 Kayla McLagan of Hackettstown, the daughter of David McLagan, is the winner of this year’s Outstanding Student Service Scholarship.
 A graduate of Warren Hills Regional High School, Kayla volunteered as a classroom aid in the local elementary school and also as a third-grade assistant catechist.
 In the fall, she will attend the University of Maine to study environmental science.
 Kayla’s goal is to work in the field of sustainability.

 Hugo Gini of Bedminster is this year’s Outstanding Student Athlete scholarship.
 A graduate of Bernards High School, he is the son of Hugo C. Gini.
 In addition to his four years on the football team, Hugo also performed volunteer work for the Intergenerational Prom and with the Junior Mountaineers.
 He will attend Middlebury College and study economics.
 His career goal is to work in the field of athletics.